 How to Install a Drain Plug in an Aluminum Boat

-Installing a drain plug is a relatively easy process.
+Installing a drain plug in an aluminum boat doesn’t require a degree in rocket science or marine engineering, but it does need some basic DIY skills.
 You will need to select a drain plug that is compatible with your boat’s size and hole diameter.
 Once you have the correct drain plug, use a suitable best sealant for alumium boat to affix the drain plug to the bottom of the boat.
-Make sure to apply the sealant evenly, and to use enough to ensure a good seal.
-Use a drill to make a hole in the boat’s hull.

 Tools and Supplies Needed